leftistsgorilla/Website-Code/moons-haunted.md

 When a player character does something challenging, we make an **action roll** to see how it turns out.
 An action is challenging if there’s an obstacle to the PC’s goal that’s dangerous or troublesome in some way.
 We don’t make an action roll unless the PC is put to the test.
 If their action is something that we’d expect them to simply accomplish, then we don’t make an action roll.

 *Each game group will have their own ideas about what “challenging” means.
 This is good!
-It’s something that establishes the tone and style of your Blades series.*
+It’s something that establishes the tone and style of your Moon's Haunted (Working Title) series.*

 To make an action roll, we go through six steps.
 In play, they flow together somewhat, but let’s break each one down here for clarity.